Climb Mt. Kilimanjaro

 A mountain guide accompanied by a cook and porters who carry the food, camping equipment and other supplies lead each climb.
 Our operation follows KPAP certification guidelines and is overseen by Access 2 Tanzania’s Climb Coordinator, Hamisi “Big” Musa.

-- All prices are per person in U.S. dollars, double or triple occupancy
+- All prices are per person in U.S. dollars, double occupancy

-- Groups of 4 people and above incur group savings.
-Please inquire for custom quotes
+- Groups of 3 people and above incur group savings.
+Please inquire for custom quotes.

 - Treks in April, May and November qualify for a $50 pp discount.

-- $370/person for an extra night on the mountain for groups of 2+
+- Approx. $370/person for an extra night on the mountain for groups of 2+ (route dependant)

 - Oxygen and hyperbaric pressure bags are available for an additional fee.